Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Main Results

 \subsubsection{Stochastic Application of Noise Channels}

 A key idea is to view each depolarizing channel in the circuit as a stochastic process that traces out the target qubit and replaces it with the identity with probability $\gamma$ (which we refer to as a `depolarizing error'), and does nothing otherwise.
 This stochastic method of applying the depolarizing channel is exactly equivalent in expectation to the more common method of treating it as a deterministic CPTP map.
 To formalize this, we define the following, \begin{definition} Suppose $ \Tilde{\mc C} = \mathcal{E}^{\otimes n} \mathcal{U}_d \mathcal{E}^{\otimes n} \dots \mathcal{U}_1 \mathcal{E}^{\otimes n} $ (where each $\mathcal{U}_t$ is a layer of two-qubit Clifford gates).
-Let $B$ be a collection of $nd$ independent random variables (each taking $1$ with probability $\gamma$ and $0$ otherwise) that represent a possible configuration of depolarizing errors at the $nd$ locations of noise channels in $\tilde{\mc C}$.
-For any $b$ drawn from $B$, we use $\tilde{\mc C}_b$ to denote the channel that corresponds to applying a depolarizing error at each of the locations specified by $b$ in $\mc C$. \end{definition} Note by definition,
+Let $\mc L$ represent the ensemble of error locations.
+For any $b$ drawn from $\mc L$, we use $\tilde{\mc C}_b$ to denote the channel that corresponds to applying a depolarizing error at each of the locations specified by $b$ in $\mc C$. \end{definition} Note by definition,